ronpowell1974/react-native-piwik-pro-sdk/README.md

 await PiwikProSdk.trackCustomEvent(`custom_event`, 'custom_event_action', options);
 ```
 Parameters:
-- `category: string` *(required)* - defines the event category.
+- `category: string` *(required)* - event category.
 You may define event categories based on the class of user actions (e.g. clicks, gestures, voice commands), or you may define them based on the features available in your application (e.g. play, pause, fast forward, etc.).
-- `action: string` *(required)* - defines the specific event action within the category specified.
+- `action: string` *(required)* - specific event action within the category specified.
 In the example, we are effectively saying that the category of the event is user clicks, and the action is a button click.
 - `options` - custom event options, object containing five properties (all of them are optional):
-  - `name: string` - defines a label associated with the event.
+  - `name: string` - label associated with the event.
 For example, if you have multiple button controls on a screen, you may use the label to specify the specific view control identifier that was clicked.
-  - `value: number` - float, defines a numerical value associated with the event.
-For example, if you were tracking “Buy” button clicks, you may log the number of items being purchased or their total cost.
+  - `value: number` - float, numerical value associated with the event.
+For example, if you were tracking 'Buy' button clicks, you may log the number of items being purchased or their total cost.
   - `path: string` - the path under which this event occurred (it will be omitted in iOS application).
   - `customDimensions` - the object specifying [custom dimensions](#tracking-custom-dimensions).
   - `visitCustomVariables` - the object specifying [visit custom variables](#tracking-custom-variables).